photographers question the relationship between culture and commerce | read | i-D

 If you visit any major gallery, you'll exit via the gift shop and frequently find more visitors around the postcards and prints than viewing the original artworks themselves.
 It's often an odd collision of culture and commerce.
 But what if these takeaway treats were that bit more special?
-It's a question posed by photo editor Holly Hay, photographic agent Ger Tierney and curator Shonagh Marshall, as part of Dover Street Market's Photo London Open House event.
+It's a question posed by photo editor Holly Hay, photographic agent and former i-D team member Ger Tierney, and curator Shonagh Marshall as part of Dover Street Market's Photo London Open House event.

-The frequent collaborators have teamed up with the National Portrait Gallery to reimagine the gallery gift shop, commissioning four emerging photographers -- Polly Brown, Dham Srifuengfung, Jacob Lillis and Larissa Hofmann -- to create imagery for a coaster, tea towel, magnet and compact mirror.
-While responding to the architecture and permanent collection of one of the capital's great cultural institutions, the resulting objects playfully probe the relationship between art and retail within the cultural landscape.
+The frequent collaborators have teamed up with the National Portrait Gallery to reimagine the gallery gift shop, commissioning four emerging photographers — Polly Brown, Dham Srifuengfung, Jacob Lillis, and Larissa Hofmann — to create imagery for a coaster, tea towel, magnet, and compact mirror.
+While responding to the architecture and permanent collection of one of London's great cultural institutions, the resulting objects playfully probe the relationship between art and retail within the cultural landscape.
 Do we view these everyday objects differently when the work is commissioned especially?
-Before tonight's event, Ger Tierney acts as our tour guide as she takes us inside The Museum Shop.
+Before the event, Ger Tierney acts as our tour guide as she takes us inside The Museum Shop.

 Read: To coincide with Photo London, Magnum Photos has opened up its archives to collaborate with perpetual provocateur Richardson.